-As the surgery is a combination of several specialised stages, it requires the skills and expertise of a team of qualified professionals — a dermatologist, nursing staff, histotechnicians and sometime plastic or oculoplastic surgeons.
+Mohs surgery is a combination of several specialised stages, and requires the complementary skills of a team of qualified professionals — a dermatologist, nursing staff, histo-technicians and sometime plastic or oculoplastic surgeons.

 Mohs surgery is highly successful, and results are as high as 99 percent for the removal of a basal cell skin cancer and 95 percent for squamous cell skin cancer and other recurrent cancers.

-Mohs Surgery is very accurate.
-Mohs surgery is incredibly accurate, as a surgeon will be removing the skin layer by layer off the cancer site.
+Mohs Surgery is very accurate – your surgeon will be removing the skin layer by layer off the cancer site.
 The surgeon will then examine each layer under a microscope to determine if any cancer cells remain in the tissue.
 The process of removal and inspection under the microscope is repeated until all cancer cell tissue has been removed.

-Better Long term Cosmetic Results with Mohs Surgery.
-Through this method, the surgeon can remove the entire cancer tissue without damaging the surrounding healthy skin tissue.
+Mohs surgery has better long term cosmetic results - through this method, the surgeon can remove the entire cancer tissue without damaging the surrounding healthy skin tissue.
 This process keeps the scarring minimal and promotes quicker healing.
 Approximately 80% of patients will only need to have one layer of skin removed to remove the cancerous tissue.
 As the recurrence rate is lower than any other technique Mohs can overall give the best long term cosmetic result

-Your doctor or surgeon will advise you on aftercare at consultation and again immediately after your surgery, you will be asked to visit following your reconstruction to ensure your healing is optimum.
-Your dermatologist plays an important role in helping you to maintain disease- free skin so regular check-ups can be arranged for the future.
+Your doctor or surgeon will advise you on aftercare at your consultation and again immediately after your surgery.
+You will be asked to return to the Clinic following your reconstruction to ensure your healing is progressing as planned.
+Your dermatologist plays an important role in helping you to maintain cancer - free skin so regular check-ups can be arranged for the future.